rscoin-project/rscoin/doc/translation_strings_policy.md

 Translation Strings Policy
 ===========================

-This document provides guidelines for internationalization of the PIVXL Core software.
+This document provides guidelines for internationalization of the RSCOIN Core software.

 How to translate?
 ------------------